 Because every warehousing operation is different, it’s important to evaluate the features of different WMS software platforms to determine the solution that best meets your needs.
-To give you a small idea of what to expect from a WMS software package, here are a few of today’s popular solutions:
+To give you a small idea of what to expect from a WMS software package, here are some of today’s popular warehouse solutions:

-Warehouses managers choose WMS software to alleviate many common warehouse pain points.
+Warehouses managers choose WMS software to alleviate common warehouse pain points.

 The development of WMS software keeps up with evolving market trends to ensure warehouses have the capabilities its users demand:

 Warehouse management systems are data intensive software suites.
 In a live environment, data moves in and out of the WMS software.
 Order entry software passes information on what goods need to be sent to which customer.
 The warehouse communicates with the purchasing department.
 Delivery instructions may need to be sent to logistics or SCM software.
-Because of the cross-functional movement of data, many ERP providers offer warehouse management software as a component of the system.
-Still, stand-alone WMS systems are very popular as well.
-Not every company can switch their ERP system to one that includes WMS functionality.
-Also, in many cases unique functional requirements may be better-served by a particular stand-alone WMS.
+Because of the cross-functional movement of data, ERP providers like SAP, Epicor, and NetSuite offer warehouse management software as a component of the system.
+Still, stand-alone WMS systems are popular as well.
+Not every company can switch its ERP system to one that includes WMS functionality.
+Also, unique functional requirements may be better served by a particular stand-alone WMS.